 Recognizing abuse is the first step to making changes.
 Abuse often escalates from threats and verbal abuse to physical violence.
 While physical injury may be the most obvious danger, the emotional and psychological impacts of abuse are also severe.
 There are many signs of an abusive relationship.
 The most telling sign is that you are afraid of the other person.
-If you feel like you have to walk on eggshells around them - constantly watching what you say and do in order to avoid a blow-up - then your relationship could possibly be unhealthy and abusive.
+If you feel like you have to walk on eggshells around them - constantly watching what you say and do in order to avoid a blow-up - then the relationship may not be a healthy one and your partner may be abusive.
 Other signs include the other person belittling you or trying to control you.
 You may experience feelings of helplessness and desperation.